 Enhancing baseline digital competencies, with deeper competencies for certain sectors

-- Baseline digital competencies, including computational thinking and data competencies (e.g. quantitative reasoning), will be enhanced for all Autonomous Universities, polytechnics and ITE students by AY2021.
+- Baseline digital competencies, including computational thinking and data competencies (e.g. quantitative reasoning), will be enhanced for all Autonomous Universities, polytechnics and ITE students by the AY2021 intake.
 This includes efforts to strengthen the cyber wellness curriculum to enhance teaching of digital well-being and ethics.

 - Coverage of digital and AI competencies will be deepened for students entering sectors ripe for AI adoption (cyber-security, logistics, manufacturing and finance).